emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 When you have configured these steps you would have to think about how you want to transfer data from and to your data model.
 That part is excluded in this microlearning as that focuses solely on how you build microflows in Mendix.
-It is good to notice that the Kafka Module comes with some good example of microflows which you can use as a starting point.
+It is good to notice that the Kafka Module comes with some good examples of microflows that you can use as a starting point.

 ### 3.1 Set up a connection to the external Kafka Cluster (i.e the eMagiz Kafka Cluster) from Mendix

-The first step is to set up the connection to a external Kafka Cluster.
-Fefore we can configure anything we first need to retrieve the correct Mendix Modules from the Mendix App Store.
+The first step is to set up the connection to an external Kafka Cluster.
+Before we can configure anything we first need to retrieve the correct Mendix Modules from the Mendix App Store.

 #### 3.1.1 App Store Modules needed

 As specified before, Mendix offers the Kafka Module via the Mendix App Store.
 Therefore it is logical that we need to retrieve the Kafka Module from the App Store.

-Apart from the Kafka Module you will need the following App Store Modules (if you do not yet have them in your Mendix project):
+Apart from the Kafka Module, you will need the following App Store Modules (if you do not yet have them in your Mendix project):

 - MxModelReflection
 - LibraryLogging